Skip to main content

 Figure 3.11.
 Earth's magnetic field extends from the core and far out into space.

-This page titled 3.7: Magnetism Measurements Reveal the Earth's Metallic Core is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.7: Magnetism Measurements Reveal the Earth's Metallic Core is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.